Mara Clara: Clara: The Spoiled and Manipulative Adopted Daughter

 Clara lived a pampered life as the adored adopted daughter of Almira and Amanthe, who indulged her every whim.
 In stark contrast to Mara, Clara was arrogant and looked down on everyone, including the household staff (Nanay Binay and Querubin) and adopted family members (Jepoy and Eris).

 During Almira and Amanthe's vacation, Almira's strict and conservative cousin, Marina (Carol Dauden), managed the household.
 Despite her nature, Marina was easily manipulated by Clara, who mirrored her biological father Gary's cunning.
 While Clara briefly showed signs of conscience after learning Mara was the true Del Valle daughter, she quickly succumbed to Gary's influence, letting greed and a craving for wealth and attention consume her.

 Mara: A Life of Kindness and Shifting Identities

 Mara, a kind-hearted and intelligent girl, was the antithesis of Clara.
-Despite Susan's initial coldness, she developed a profound maternal bond with Mara, a bond stronger than any she felt for Clara.
+Despite Almira's initial coldness, she developed a profound maternal bond with Mara, a bond stronger than any she felt for Clara.
 Raised by Susan and her godmothers, Ninang CG (Eagle Riggs) and Ninang Lagring (Minnie Aguilar), Mara was instilled with strong values.